kreauniv/comp308/source/lambda.rst

    ; Prints out 8.005147977880979
    ; which is an approximate square root indeed.

-We now have a trick up our sleeve, but we still cannot yet mechanically take a given :rkt:`cheat` function  and turn it into the solution :rkt:`sqrt/rec`.
-We still have a bit of work to do for that.
-The trick is to β-abstract the recursion point and turn that into a self call.
+Now, you see that :rkt:`sqrt/rec = (good good)` .. which is good as we have an explicit function that behaves exactly as our original recursive definition ... without any extra arguments.

+We've now shown that you can express recursive calls using :rkt:`lambda` alone.
+Mission accomplished!
+However, don't forget our larger claim that anything computable can be expressed using :rkt:`lambda`.
+In this case, what we just saw is how we can start with a recursively defined function (given as a spec similar to :rkt:`cheat`) and **mechanically** transform it into the true recursive function.
+If we've truly "mechanized" it, then we should be able to express that transformation as a function, right?

 Though we called our original funciton "cheat", we're being a bit unfair to it, because it serves as a specification for how the recursion is to proceed.
 It captures all the details of the algorithm we intended to write down, except for exactly which function to use to recurse.
-This function is simple enough to write.
-So we can now ask -- "If I give you such a :rkt:`cheat` function, can you calculate :rkt:`sqrt/rec` mechanically?"
+Furthermore, our desired :rkt:`sqrt/rec` is a fixed point of this function, which is simple enough to write.
+So we can now ask -- "If I give you such a :rkt:`cheat` function, can you **calculate** :rkt:`sqrt/rec` mechanically?"

 We can also see that :rkt:`(good f) = (cheat (f f))` through simple β-reduction.
 In fact, we got :rkt:`(good good) = (cheat (good good))` from that in the